President – Wendy Thompson

 Catherine is passionate about inspiring others about the importance of AAC and AT.
 She is a Speech/Language Pathologist specializing in AAC implementation, with 40+ years experience (School based and Private Practice) helping individuals with complex communication needs develop/expand communication skills.
-Catherine is certified as an Autism Specialist by the International Board of Credentialing and Continuing Education Standards, and is credentialed as a LAMP Certified Professional by the Center for AAC and Autism.
+Catherine is certified as an Assistive Technology Professional (ATP) by the Rehab Engineering and Assistive Technology Society of North America (RESNA), and as an Autism Specialist by the International Board of Credentialing and Continuing Education Standards.
+She is also credentialed as a LAMP Certified Professional by the Center for AAC and Autism.
 Employed as an SLP in the Wayne school district, Catherine provides workshops and training to families and staff.
-She also presents at various professional conferences, including NJSHA, AT Summit, NJECC and William Paterson University.
+She presents at various professional conferences, including NJSHA, AT Summit, NJECC and William Paterson University.
 Catherine serves as the Recording Secretary on the NJCART Board of Directors.

 Treasurer – Julie Johnston of CPNJ